ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 6. Triggers a response to the requesting source with status (Y/N) for successful trigger of OTP, txnId (same as request), resTime, err - error code and error message
 7. The system also sends additional information on idType of input, reqTime of input, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code, masked mobile and masked e-mail
 8. The system proceeds to execute Validate OTP as per the defined standards
-9. The system proceeds to execute Notification SMS/E-mail.
+9. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).

 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **B. Validate OTP provided by an Individual so that the individual can be authenticated based on OTP**